imixs/imixs-workflow/src/site/markdown/restapi/reportservice.md

 A report definition need to provide a set of informations to define the layout and content of a report

   * <strong>Query</strong> - search query to select the result set
-  * <strong>contentType / Encoding</strong> - defines the MIME-TYPE and encoding for a report (e.g. text/html for html output, application/pdf for pdf files)
+  * <strong>contentType / Encoding</strong> - defines the MIME-TYPE and encoding for a report (e.g. text/html for HTML output, application/pdf for pdf files)
-  * <strong>processing instructions</strong> - xsl template to format the xml output of an workitem collection
+  * <strong>processing instructions</strong> - XSL template to format the XML output of an workitem collection

 The following example shows a simple XSLT file to format a workitem collection into a html output: